hanuz06/3stars-shopping-site/README.md

 ## 3stars-shopping-site

-This will be a shopping site.
+This is a mobile-friendly shopping site.
 Users will be able to login/signup, see products list, add/remove items to cart, make payments, rate products and leave reviews.

 ### Tech